 Battersea Power Station Battersea Power Station, one of the world’s most iconic buildings, is at the heart of London’s most visionary new development.
 Work is underway on the construction of a vibrant new neighbourhood comprising homes, offices, shops, restaurants, and a riverside park, served by the River Bus service and new London Underground station.

-The City of London streets: planning for future cities
+The City of London streets: planning for future cities - NOW SOLD OUT!

 This tour will explore the area between Bank and Aldgate, visiting various projects along the way.
 Attendees will be able to experience a wide range of the City streets and interventions, including historic lanes and the evolving landscape of the eastern City cluster, ending at the transformational Aldgate project, which is currently under construction.